tbeason/NonparametricRegression.jl/README.md

 This package implements non-parametric regression, also called local regression or kernel regression.
 Currently the functionality is limited to univariate regressions and to only the local constant (`localconstant`) and local linear (`locallinear`) estimators.
 Automatic bandwidth selection is done by leave-one-out cross validation or by optimizing the bias-corrected AICc statistic.

-The two important exported convenience methods are `npregress` and `optimalbandwith` which abstract from a lot of the implementation detail and allow you to easily switch estimators or bandwidth selection procedures.
+The two important exported convenience methods are `npregress` and `optimalbandwidth` which abstract from a lot of the implementation detail and allow you to easily switch estimators or bandwidth selection procedures.

-Computations are done in a direct and "vectorized" manner, so it is best suited for smaller data.
-Allocations can be substantially reduced without changing the API much if the need is there.

 ## Examples